 If, for example, both your Sleeping Heart Rate Dip percentage and your Sleep Disruption percentage appear to be better than normal, a “higher quality sleep” anomaly would be detected.
 If both your Sleeping Heart Rate Dip percentage and your Sleep Disruption percentage appear to be worse than normal, a “lower quality sleep” anomaly would be detected.
 Occasionally, one metric may appear to be better while the other appears to be worse.
 This would cause an “unusual sleep” anomaly to be detected.

 Tracking anomalies may give you additional visibility into factors that cause your sleep to differ significantly from what is normal for you.

-For example, you may find that you sleep extra well when you had a workout, or meditated during the day.
-Conversely, you might find that a particularly stressful day, or alcohol based drinks too close to bed causes you to sleep poorly.
-We believe that helping you identify positive and negative habits empower you to make better decisions and ultimately improve your sleep.
+For example, you may find that you sleep extra well when you had a workout or meditated during the day.
+Conversely, you might find that a particularly stressful day, or alcohol-based drinks too close to bed causes you to sleep poorly.
+We believe that helping you identify positive and negative habits empowers you to make better decisions and ultimately improve your sleep.

 When responding to the sleep anomaly question in the app, you can use the new “filter” function to find factors that may have contributed to the sleep anomaly.
 You can choose multiple options if more than one factor applies.

 Is There an Extra Charge for This Service?

 There is no extra charge for this enhanced feature.

 All SleepWatch users will have access to this important insight when a sleep anomaly is detected.
 We hope you enjoy this feature upgrade.